ZorAttC/libfranka-docker/README.md

 The libraries `libfranka`, `franka_ros` and `franka_ros2` will be pulled as submodules upon cloning.

+You might want to make sure to have the latest commit of all submodules by running

+	git submodule update --init --recursive

 ## Usage

 In the terminal, `cd` to the `docker_launch_files` directory.
 Dependent on whether you want to use franka_ros or franka_ros2, run either of the following